craftcms/docs/docs/getting-started-tutorial/environment/stack.md

 The word “stack” refers to the web software that’s needed to work with Craft CMS, which is detailed in [Craft’s minimum requirements](/3.x/requirements.md).

 Like your workstation, a web server can run different operating systems and apps.
-Web servers, however, use an OS and software specifically for running websites.
+Web servers, however, use an OS and software specifically for running sites.
 Common bundles of web software are referred to as “stacks.”
 (You’ve probably heard of a “full stack developer”, which means someone having experience with each of the software components of a particular stack.)

 Craft can run on a few different stacks, but the main ingredients are...